-For those of us who have kept chickens for any length of time, we like to think we know one or two things about them.
-Like what time they rise for breakfast all the way through to their favourite things to eat (for ours it’s worms)!
+For those who have kept chickens for any length of time, we like to think we know all the facts about chickens.
+Like what time they rise for breakfast all the way through to their favorite things to eat (for ours, it’s worms)!

 However, we’d bet that below we have compiled 20 surprising things even the most seasoned chicken-keeper wouldn’t know before reading this…

-It’s widely believed that chickens are colour blind and have poor vision- this is not the case.
+It’s widely believed that chickens are color blind and have poor vision- this is not the case.
 They actually have better vision than humans.

 So you thought it was only humans who taught their offspring?
 Nope, hens teach their chicks from a young age what they should and shouldn’t eat.

-In a laboratory, scientists tested this and found that mother hens taught their chicks to avoid certain coloured grains. [source]
+In a laboratory, scientists tested this and found that mother hens taught their chicks to avoid certain colored grains. [source]

 Chickens have over 30 unique noises they can produce- all of which are used for different purposes.
-Their clucks and crows are mostly used to raise an alarm, normally either for danger or food!
+Their clucks and crows are mostly used to raise the alarm for danger or food!

-Chickens can recognise up to one hundred human faces.
-This means it doesn’t take them long to recognise who their owners are and who the nice person is that feeds them every morning.
+Chickens can recognize up to one hundred human faces.
+This means it doesn’t take long to recognize who their owners are and who the nice person feeds them every morning.

-In-fact many chicken owners even claim that their chickens can recognise their pet dogs- however we haven’t introduced our dogs to the chickens yet… just in case!!
+In fact, many chicken owners even claim that their chickens can recognize their pet dogs- however, we haven’t introduced our dogs to the chickens yet… just in case!!